vmware-archive/vmware-pks-deploy-meta/README.md

 ## Overview
 This is a meta repository to assemble all repositories required for a PKS + NSX-T deployment on vSphere.

+You likely really want to be looking at the [vmware-pks-deploy](https://github.com/vmware/vmware-pk-deploy) project.

 Do not clone this repository.
 Instead, [install Git Repo](https://source.android.com/source/downloading#installing-repo).

 Once you've installed Git Repo, you will use it to download and assemble all the component git repositories.